 Braving the cold and damp mountains of China, Japan and Korea, dang gui (Angelica sinensis) has been used as a medicine and spice for thousands of years.
-Related to wild celery, dang gui’s smooth purple stems boast clusters of white flowers and fruit in the summer.
-However, it is the yellowish brown root of the perennial plant that is prized by practitioners of Traditional Chinese Medicine (TCM).
+Related to wild celery, Dang Gui’s smooth purple stems boast clusters of white flowers and fruit in the summer.
+However, it is the yellowish brown root of the perennial plant that is prized by practitioners of Chinese medicine.

-Another common Western name for dang gui is “female ginseng” because it is a popular treatment in TCM for symptoms like hot flashes caused by menopause and premenstrual syndrome (PMS).
-The plant requires three years to mature before the root is harvested in the fall, a tradition that has been passed down for thousands of years in China because of dang gui’s use in TCM for women’s health.
+Another common Western name for dang gui is “female ginseng” because it is a popular treatment in Chinese medicine for symptoms like hot flashes caused by menopause and premenstrual syndrome (PMS).
+The plant requires three years to mature before the root is harvested in the fall, a tradition that has been passed down by farmers for thousands of years in China because of Dang Gui’s popularity in treating women’s health.
 Especially in combination with herbs like mint and white peony, it is known to have a soothing and purifying effect.

-Although dang gui is famed in TCM for its ability to assist in women’s health, it has benefits for people of any gender.
-It’s calming impact can quiet anyone’s system.
-It has also been known to ease symptoms related to inflammation, headache, fatigue and high blood pressure.
-A 2014 study by Korean researchers found that dang gui extract prevented bone loss in rats, but the herb’s ability to treat osteoarthrosis in humans is not fully understood by Western science.
-Indeed, the National Institute of Health says that research on dang gui’s legendary abilities as a medicinal herb is still inconclusive, but scientists are learning more about dang gui every year.
-The root of dang gui remains one of the most popular herbs in China and is often used in supplements (an important ingredient in Emotional Balance by Dao Labs) available in Europe and North America.
+Although dang gui is famed in Chinese medicine for its ability to assist in women’s health, it has benefits for people of any gender.
+It’s calming impact can quiet anyone’s system: it has also been known to ease symptoms related to inflammation, headache, fatigue and high blood pressure.
+A 2014 study by Korean researchers found that Dang Gui extract prevented bone loss in rats, but the herb’s ability to treat osteoarthrosis in humans is not fully understood by Western science.
+Indeed, the National Institute of Health says that research on Dang Gui’s legendary abilities as a medicinal herb is still inconclusive, but scientists are learning more about dang gui every year.
+The root of Dang Gui remains one of the most popular herbs in China and is often used in supplements (an important ingredient in Emotional Balance by Dao Labs) available in Europe and North America.

 Xiao Yao Powder